 Master Seigan use a square hanko on the box & signs the piece with a stick. or hanko chop.
 Some editions are very limited, commissioned or simply considered of prestige & not intended for the masses.

-HANKO DETAILS AVAILABLE ONLY ON MEMBERS AREA
+HANKO DETAILS AVAILABLE BY INQUIRY

 Born in 1952.
 He is also a martial arts instructor and high levels of energy and concentration can be found in his pottery.
 A self learned craftsman, Yamane decided to enter the world of ceramic "to understand the truth of the world".
 He founded his kiln in 1987 and after much research created his own blue Hagi, which he named Seigen Blue.
 He mainly exposes locally, but he is widely admired.
 His type of white chawan is called oni-hagi (demon-hagi) because of its contrasted and between-two-world look.
 The opposition between the dark and the white and the smooth and the rough create a divisive, devilish feel.
 The potter has named few particular bowls Hana-nio-yuki (snow of flower scent).

 TRIVIA SECTION IS LOCKED - ONLY BY INQUIRY